-Project Title: PA-2400078 (VR), PA-2400079 (MS) Lead Agency: San Joaquin County - Community Development Departmen nt Contact Name: Nancy Arroyo Email: narroyo@sjgov.org Phone Number: 209-468-3140 242 000 45; Teory CA San I Project Location: 212-090-15; Tracy, CA City oaquin County Project Description (Proposed actions, location, and/or consequences).
-The proposed project is a Variance application requesting to reduce the n (General Agriculture, 40 acre minimum) zone to facilitate a Minor Subdivis 5-acre parcels.
+Project Title: PA-2400078 (VR), PA-2400079 (MS) Lead Agency: San Joaquin County - Community Development Departmen nt Contact Name: Nancy Arroyo Email: narroyo@sjgov.org Phone Number: 209-468-3140 242 000 45; Teory CA Son I Project Location: 212-090-15; Tracy, CA City oaquin County Project Description (Proposed actions, location, and/or consequences).
+The proposed project is a Variance application requesting to reduce the minimum required parcel size in the AG-40 (General Agriculture, 40 acre minimum) zone to facilitate a Minor Subdivision to subdivide a 10-acre parcel into two 5-acre parcels.
 The site currently contains a single-family residence.
-Whil construct any additional dwellings or structures, the resulting subdivision residence on the proposed "Parcel 2" and an accessory dwelling on each of the proposed structures." sion to subdivide a le the applicant is would allow for an a 10-acre parcel into two not proposing to additional single-family Identify the project's significant or potentially significant effects and briefly would reduce or avoid that effect. describe any prop posed mitigation measures that The Variance application, which will allow for a future minor subdivision o development of an additional single-family residence and an accessory druture ground disturbance related to the development of the subject site was Joaquin County Multi-Species Habitat Conservation and Open Space Pla associated with biological resources in the area. welling on each o f the newly created lots.
+While the applicant is not proposing to construct any additional dwellings or structures, the resulting subdivision would allow for an additional single-family residence on the proposed "Parcel 2" and an accessory dwelling on each of the newly created lots.
+Identify the project's significant or potentially significant effects and briefly would reduce or avoid that effect. describe any prop posed mitigation measures that The Variance application, which will allow for a future minor subdivision o development of an additional single-family residence and an accessory druture ground disturbance related to the development of the subject site was Joaquin County Multi-Species Habitat Conservation and Open Space Pla associated with biological resources in the area. welling on each o f the newly created lots.
 Any licant to participate in the San